Kobzol/hardware-effects/false-sharing/README.md

 You should observe significant slowdown when using `increment 1` with more than one thread.
-On the other hand if every thread gets its own cache line (`increment 8`), the time shouldn't change much if you keep adding threads.
+On the other hand if every thread gets its own cache line (`increment 8`), the time shouldn't change much if you keep adding threads (up to the point where you spawn more threads than you have logical cores of course).

 You can use the provided `benchmark.py` script to test various `thread-count/increment` combinations and plot their relative speeds.